kyma-project/kyma/docs/eventing/06-01-event-subscription.md

   sink: http://test.test.svc.cluster.local
 ```

-The `sink` field refers to the cluster local name of the subscriber's service.

 ## Custom resource parameters

 This table lists all the possible parameters of a given resource together with their descriptions: